 - Black ice – black ice makes it almost impossible for any vehicle to keep its grip on the road, and it is almost impossible to see.
 Slowing down and keeping longer distances between your car and the vehicle in front of you are two steps you can take to reduce the risks associated with black ice.

 - Ice under snow – snow can, and often does, hide a layer of ice underneath it.
 Be sure to brush snow off your vehicle and assess what lies beneath.
 Also be sure to account for a potential layer of ice beneath the snow on road surfaces.

 It isn’t just winter conditions that cause motor vehicle accidents.
 Some other common causes of motor vehicle accidents are failure to stop at a red light or stop sign; drunk driving; road rage; aggressive driving; speeding; driving too slowly; and tailgating.
 When these factors are combined, the risk for a serious motor vehicle accident increases significantly.

 Injured in a Vehicle Crash Due to Another’s Reckless, Careless or Negligent Driving?

 If you have been involved in a motor vehicle accident, contact a New Jersey personal injury lawyer today.
-The Law Offices of Joseph Lombardo has been assisting clients in matters such as this in Hammonton and throughout south Jersey since 1993.
+Lombardo Law Group, LLC has been assisting clients in matters such as this in Hammonton and throughout south Jersey since 1993.
 We will fight to protect your rights under New Jersey law.
 To schedule a confidential consultation at our Hammonton, Atlantic City, or Linwood offices call (609) 418-4537 today or contact us online.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers